 You guys, it’s still 100 degrees in LA, and I have a cold.
 It’s very…confusing.
 And also really unpleasant.
 I hope I’m nearing the end of it (really really really hope), but at least in the meantime I have color therapy.
 I have been working on this painting, circle by circle, for a few weeks, and I am so happy to have it ready to hang!
 The idea came to me after we saw a lot of beautiful Kandinsky paintings at LACMA–I suddenly became obsessed with shapes.

 I wanted to try to use my circle cutter on canvas, but with a pencil instead of a blade.
-(They’re not at all expensive, and you can get one here.)
-I started tracing overlapping circles in all different sizes, and I loved them so much I just kept going, all the way to the edges of the canvas.
+(They’re not at all expensive, and you can get one here

 I wasn’t sure how smoothly it was going to go with paint, though.
 There are an awful lot of fine lines.